Self-doubt is a very human response to feeling overwhelmed and unsure. It’s OK to feel this way. The trick is to still move forward anyway.

 - Cognitive-behavioral therapy can be employed to challenge and alter thought patterns that lead to feelings of being an imposter.

-- Acceptance and Commitment Therapy (ACT) is a powerful tool in treating imposter syndrome, as it encourages individuals to accept their thoughts and feelings of fraudulence without judgment, while simultaneously teaching them to align their actions with their values, fostering a healthy self-image and greater psychological resilience
+- Acceptance and Commitment Therapy (ACT) encourages individuals to accept their thoughts and feelings of fraudulence without judgment, while simultaneously encouraging them to align their actions with their values, fostering greater psychological flexibility.

 - Insight-oriented therapy can address how past experiences contribute to self-doubt and low self-esteem.